techtimo/Spotmap/readme.txt

 License: GPL2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires at least: 5.3
-Tested up to: 5.6
+Tested up to: 5.7

 See your Spot device movements on an embedded map inside your Blog! 🗺 Add GPX tracks, routes and waypoints to see a planned route.

 ## Description

-Spot does not offer a history of sent positions for more than 7 days.
+Spot does not offer the storage of pointsdfree of charge for long.
 That's where Spotmap comes into the game:
 Your Wordpress Site will store all positions ever sent.
 It checks for new positions every 2.5 minutes.
 It supports different devices (They can even belong to different accounts).
+It supports many more web

 🆕 Support of Gutenberg block editor.
 Just type `/spotmap` and open the settings on the right.